 BLPR 112 Power Plant Blueprint Reading I (.5 credit) Using the drawings of equipment and flow diagrams in the Williamson power plant, instructs power plant technology students in reading and understanding the different styles of drafting used in piping or electrical drawings and the symbols used to represent various fittings, valves, and pipe sizes.

-BLPR 241 Advanced Mechanical Blueprint Reading (.5 credit) Further develops ability to recognize standard graphic symbols dealing with machine threads, tolerance allowances, and the various styles of dimensioning used in the industry along with reading finishes and material requirements.
+BLPR 241 Advanced Mechanical Blueprint Reading (2 credits) Continues to develop students’ ability to recognize standard graphic symbols dealing with machine threads, tolerance allowances, and the various styles of dimensioning used in the industry along with reading finishes and material requirements.

 BUSN 241 Foremanship and Supervision (3 credits) Prepares students to become supervisors in a business setting.
 Includes an overview of the role of supervisors and a detailed look at each of the many jobs they perform.

 BUSN 251 Personal Finance (3 credits) Acquaints the student with a model for personal financial planning as a method for managing his financial resources and improving his life-style by establishing and achieving financial goals.
 Topics include the American banking system, budgeting, recordkeeping, insurance, basics of investing, and retirement and estate planning.

 BUSN 253 Small Business Start-Up (3 credits) Provides students with a detailed overview of the knowledge, skills, theory, and applications associated with starting a business, specifically in the trades.
 This includes a business plan and marketing plan.